-Welcome, Class of 2025!
-We can’t wait to meet you when you arrive on campus in August.
-For now, we’ve shared a few helpful tips and resources that may help during summer orientation.
+Welcome, Class of 2026!
+We can’t wait to meet you when you arrive on campus for new student orientation.
+Below, we’ve shared some helpful tips to help you maximize your orientation experience.

 An Introduction to the Honors College

 A Smaller Community Within a Larger Campus Community

 - Trains students to engage critically with the world for decades to come

 - Students learn multiple analytical methods and have opportunities to integrate knowledge across disciplines

 - Students are deeply engaged in a broader scholarly community

 - Access to a team of devoted mentors and endless opportunities

 - We will pair you with an Honors Advisor who will develop a long-term mentoring relationship with you.

 - Each student will be paired with a Career Success Coach from the Career Center.